-Report from Fulfilling Lives - February 2018 by anon
+Report from Fulfilling Lives - February 2018

 Hope Kitchen is able to help people get into accommodation by contributing to their deposit or funding some essential items when moving into their new “home”.
 We support a number of agencies in this way.
 We recently received this from Fulfilling Lives.